 - Choose unblemished and fresh cherry tomatoes.
 I would personally avoid pickling any cherry tomatoes that have gone mushy or the skin has cracked.

-- You can use green cherry tomatoes too.
+- Do you have green cherry tomatoes left over at the end of the garden season?
+Make my Pickled Green Tomatoes recipe.
 Green tomatoes will hold their shape and have more of a crunch to them when pickled compared to ripe cherry tomatoes.

 - Don’t skip the pricking step.
 Poking a small hole in the cherry tomatoes will help them take up the brine and pickle from the inside out.